polypoly/Cas9/README.md

 ## SeqAlign2
-### Shiny app for multiple sequence alignment using the MSA package from bioconductor.
+### Shiny app for multiple sequence alignment using the msa package from bioconductor.

 You could run the SeqAlign2.R from R studio and view it from your default web browser.